Want an English learning resource that’s new every single day?

 As mentioned earlier, you might find FluentU and its interactive English subtitles useful here.
 FluentU also has a video-based quiz that you might want to check out.

-Use the news in a way that works for you!
-These four steps and tons of valuable English learning news resources will get you started.
+Learn English through news in a way that works for you!
+These four steps and tons of valuable recommendations for English news articles and broadcasts will get you started.